 Innovative Toy of the Year

-Also during the ceremony, the late Stan Lee (1922 – 2018), former chairman of Marvel Comics; Brian Goldner, CEO of Hasbro; and the late Joe Mendelsohn (1930 – 2017), president of Kenner Products, were inducted into the Toy Industry Hall of Fame.
-They join a roster of 76 toy industry luminaries, including Jim Henson and George Lucas, who have been inducted into the Hall since it was established in 1984.
+Also during the ceremony, Thomas Chan, founder and CEO of Playmates Toys; Thomas G. Murdough Jr., founder of Little Tikes, Step2, and Simplay3; and the late Harry Kislevitz, founder of Colorforms Corp., were inducted into the Toy Industry Hall of Fame.
+They join a roster of 79 toy industry luminaries, including Walt Disney, Jim Henson, and George Lucas, who have been inducted into the Hall since it was established in 1984.

 The overall Toy of the Year winners were determined by an expert panel that discussed all the finalists before rendering a decision based on TOTY votes, holiday sales, and media buzz (traditional, online, and social).
 The People’s Choice award winner was selected solely by consumer votes cast online.